OpenNews/opennews-website/what/community/dei-coalition/join/index.md

 layout: post_notitle
 title: Join the DEI Coalition For Anti-Racist, Equitable, And Just Newsrooms
 section: what we do
+description: Become a member of the DEI Coalition Slack.
 image: /media/img/dei-coalition/dei-card-A1.png

 ---